oraxen/oraxen_geyser/README.md

 - Structure block UI

 ## TODO
-- Add support for 3d models
+- Add support for 3d models (Kind of done)
 - Add support for java resource pack to bedrock on the fly (DONE)
 - Add custom block thingies
 - fix bugs